WebDevBootcamp/course-content/module3/a_brief_history_of_javascript.md

 Originally limited to use within web browsers, JavaScript is now available:

 * as a powerful server side environment ([Node.js](http://nodejs.org/))
-* is a popular language for extending many applications
+* a popular language for extending many applications (Adobe, ESRI)
 * and there are even two recent projects to develop microcontrollers that run a scaled back version of JavaScript (<http://www.espruino.com/> and
   <http://technical.io/>)